Taylor-made job for coach

 They have nothing on Scott, the Louisiana native who redshirted at LSU in 2016.
 He played one season at East Mississippi Community College and then transferred to Missouri, where he did not play.
 His next stop was Nicholls State, but he could not play in 2019 because of the NCAA transfer rules.
 Scott started for the Colonels in the spring of 2021 (which did not count against his eligibility) and last fall before coming to Incarnate Word as a graduate transfer.

 Scott has also rushed for 466 yards and seven touchdowns, so he has accounted for 76 percent (62 of 81) of Incarnate Word’s touchdowns this season.
 Sacramento State can counter with O’Hara, who has run for 850 yards and 19 touchdowns.
 He was the Hornets’ leading rusher against Richmond with 53 yards on 15 carries.
-Sacramento State was held to a season-high 72 yards rushing last Saturday.
+Sacramento State was held to a season-low 72 yards rushing last Saturday.

 Sacramento State had to shuffle its offensive line because left tackle Troy Stiefel was sidelined with an injury.
 Left guard Jackson Slater moved to left tackle, right guard Brandon Weldon switched to left guard and Kenndel Riley started at right guard.
 Stiefel did not practice this week, so it is unlikely he will be available.